aipixel/SG-SSC/README.md

 ## Datasets and Pretrained Models 🛢️

 The datasets are available at [GoogleEarth](https://drive.google.com/drive/folders/1Oc1s6fhosjmmsjTyLUtYztJN7V5GudKW?usp=sharing)
-+ Please download the Datasets to the folder `data`.
++ Please download the Datasets to the folder `./data`.
 + If you need to modify the data path, please modify the configuration in `paths.conf`.

 The pretrained models are available as below.